-Before the beginning of each school term, I make bulk quantities of healthy lunchbox ideas for kids like; sausage rolls, cheese scrolls, healthy lunchbox muffins and berry cupcakes, cookies, healthy and nut-free bliss balls, quiches, chia pudding, healthy muesli bars, banana bread and more.
+Before the beginning of each school term, I make bulk quantities of healthy lunchbox ideas for kids like; savoury muffins, sausage rolls, cheese scrolls, healthy lunchbox muffins and berry cupcakes, cookies, healthy and nut-free bliss balls, quiches, chia pudding, healthy muesli bars, banana bread and more.